ZCA/zenoss_zca_utils/docs/zenpack_egg_to_github.rst

 Now we actually create the repo on GitHub.
 You can do this in the Web UI or using the API::

+  github_user=`git config --global github.user`
+  github_key=`git config --global github.token`
-  curl -k -F 'login=YourUserName' -F 'token=YourAPIToken' -i https://github.com/api/v2/json/repos/create -F 'name=ZenPacks.community.gitify' -F 'description=Fill in a description for this ZenPack'
+  curl -k -F "login=$github_user" -F "token=$github_key" -i https://github.com/api/v2/json/repos/create -F 'name=ZCA/ZenPacks.community.gitify' -F 'description=Fill in a description for this ZenPack'

 You will know this works based on the response.
 You'll see some JSON indicating success.
 Now its time to push everything up to GitHub::